wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnet4-implicit.md

 ## Okta ASP.NET 4.x Web API Quickstart

+Now that your users can sign in with the Implicit flow, let's check for authentication on your server.

 ### Create a new Web API project

 If you don't already have a Web API project, create a new ASP.NET (.NET Framework) project and choose the Web API template.
 Choose **No Authentication**.